 Following these nutritional tips may help reduce symptoms:

 You may address nutritional deficiencies with the following supplements:

 Herbs are generally a safe way to strengthen and tone the body's systems although they can interact with many medications and have certain side effects.
-As with any therapy, you should work with your doctor to determine the best and safest herbal therapies for your case before starting any treatment, and always tell your health care provider about any herbs you may be taking.
+As with any therapy, you should work with your doctor to determine the best and safest herbal therapies for your case before starting treatment, and always tell your health care provider about any herbs you may be taking.
 If you are pregnant or nursing, do not use herbs except under the supervision of a health care provider knowledgeable in herbal therapies.
 You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

 Acupuncture may improve fluid balance.

 Excessive fluid retention during pregnancy (toxemia) is potentially dangerous to both you and your baby.

 Adeva MM, Souto G, Donapetry C, Portals M, Rodgriguez A, Lamas D. Brain edema in diseases of different etiology.
 Neurochem Int.
 2012; 61(2):166-74.

 Clement DL.
 Management of venous edema: insights from an international task force.
 Angiology.
 2000; 51:13-17.

 Hansell.
 Imaging of Diseases of the Chest, 4th ed.
 Philadelphia, PA: Mosby, An Imprint of Elsevier; 2005.